codemagic-ci-cd/codemagic-docs/content/publishing/email-and-slack-notifications.md

 ---
-description: Receive artifacts of successful builds and build status updates with email or Slack.
+description: How to configure build status updates with links to artifacts in the Flutter UI
 title: Email and Slack notifications
 weight: 8
 ---